Prenatal Gummy vs. Pill: Which One is Right for You? - Baby Blues

 Normally I eat healthy meals, but the truth is I wasn't really keeping much down, so my fear was how important was it that I even take a prenatal?

-Is taking a prenatal important during pregnancy?
+Is taking prenatal vitamins important during pregnancy?

 pregnant mom head scarf